 Protect has noted a worrying tendency for certain laws to be misused to target whistleblowers, often in the case of those who make disclosures to the media.
 From criminal and civil lawsuits, to abuse of power and threats of litigation, these actions – often taken by states or organisations with deep pockets – undermine public policy and negatively impact whistleblowing.
 This undermines the public policy objective of whistleblowing protection as a form of promoting wider accountability and specifically for workers who raise concerns with the media.

-MIPO is a criminal offence that applies to public officials who wilfully neglect to perform their duty or wilfully misconduct themselves.
+Misconduct in public Office is a common law offence, and the Law Commission describes it as “widely considered to be ill-defined”.
 The offence carries a maximum sentence of life imprisonment.
 Recently the number of prosecutions has risen exponentially, from two in 2005 to 135 in 2014.
 Unfortunately, we have also seen the offence being used against public officials to penalise unauthorised disclosures of what could be considered public interest information.

 As a result of the investigation, over 30 journalists were also arrested on suspicion of conspiracy to commit misconduct in public office for their role in providing payment for this information.
 Whether morally bankrupt or ultimately serving the public interest, the selling of information to the press was widespread prior to the Leveson Inquiry.
 The Elveden cases show just how ambiguous the offence is, with many individuals unaware of their status as a public official and journalists as their proxy in committing the offence.